 To thank you, I made No Bake Chocolate Pie.

-I wish I could thank you in person and serve you up a big slice right now, but for now I can provide you a recipe for a luscious, sinful dessert that doesn’t require turning on your oven.
+I wish I could thank you in person and serve you up a big slice right now, but for now I can provide you with a no bake chocolate pie recipe for a luscious, sinful dessert that doesn’t require turning on your oven.

 Based on your feedback, you really love no bake desserts.
 I don’t blame you.
 Who wants to turn on the oven when you don’t have central air?